 We are a big Harry Potter household, so I was naturally very excited about the recent release of the Harry Potter script and then the new Fantastic Beasts movie!
 I’ve been reading Harry Potter since middle school, so I’m excited that 20 or so years later, the franchise is still going strong.
 Maybe it will still be flourishing when my daughters are old enough to enjoy the Harry Potter universe.

 I own every one of the movies.
 Mostly in DVD format, because we didn’t have a Blu-Ray player for most of the releases!
 Also, I own every book that’s come out…and all the auxiliary books as well that aren’t part of the main series.
-Our house is even decorated with a “Free Dobby” decor sign to store missing socks in the laundry room, and for my birthday, my sister gave my daughter and I matching Harry Potter “mommy and me shirts.”
-And one last embarrassing fact to show you how much I love Harry Potter…when I got my first pair of glasses in 7th grade, I had to get circle one like Harry Potter.
-Granted, they were a nice pastel pink, but oh my goodness, I’m so uncomfortable looking back at those pictures!
+Our house is even decorated with a “Free Dobby” decor sign to store missing socks in the laundry room, and for my birthday, my sister gave my daughter and me matching Harry Potter “mommy and me shirts.”

 How to make a DIY Harry Potter onesie: